Storyteller, Radio Producer, Writer, Traveler.

 After graduating, she worked at the science and nature documentary program Pulse of the Planet, before joining the staff at New England Public Radio.
 At NEPR, she served as a reporter, producer and local host of All Things Considered, and began filing stories for national public radio programs on everything from Iraqi religious minorities to a secret bunker housing an archive of East German films.

-In 2014, she partnered with the non-profit Southern Foodways Alliance to create and launch the podcast Gravy.
+In 2014, Tina partnered with the non-profit Southern Foodways Alliance to create and launch the podcast Gravy.
 Less than six months after its first episode, Gravy was honored by the James Beard Foundation as its Publication of the Year for 2015.
+It won a second James Beard Award in 2016 for "Best Podcast."
 Tina can bake a mean apple pie, sing a killer cover of “Mustang Sally,” and will happily spend hours in a cafe with a stack of books and newspapers to occupy her.

 Work and awards